by Miško Hevery

 Hm, dependency injection says that you need to ask for your dependencies and so the resulting code will be:

 But now we have a problem, we can’t instantiate this (I know GUICE can through proxy, but it is not clean and it does not help us in tests).
 So the real problem in situation like this is mixing of concerns.
-One of the two objects is hiding another object C. Either A contains C or B contains C. To find out which one it is, list all of the methods in your class A and class B and.
-The shorter of the two lists is your hidden Class C.
+One of the two objects is hiding another object C. Either A contains C or B contains C. To find out which one it is, list all of the methods in your class A used by class A, and all the methods in your class B used by class A. The shorter of the two lists is your hidden Class C.

 +---------+ +---------+ | A |<-----| B | | | | | +-+ | | | | +->|C| | | |------+---->| | | | | | +-+ | +---------+ +---------+